sanjaymk908/chatgpt/README.md

-Follow these simple steps to integrate ChatGPT & WhatsApp:
+Follow these simple steps to integrate ChatGPT & WhatsApp -

 1. Create a WhatsApp Chat Bot
 2. Create a web endpoint to receive payloads from WhatsApp